UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTSA has combined with its opponents to score more than 56.5 points just twice this season.
+- UTSA and its opponents have combined for 56.5 points only two times this year.

-- UNLV has combined with its opponents to score more than 56.5 points in one game this season.
+- UNLV's games have gone over 56.5 points in only one opportunity this season.

 - Saturday's total is 0.2 points higher than the combined 56.3 PPG average of the two teams.